toboid/express-correlation-id/readme.md

 ## Middleware usage example
 All middleware and route handlers following the `correlator()` middleware will be within a single correlation scope.
 If the incoming request has a header called `x-correlation-id` then it's value will be used as the id for this request, otherwise the id will be a new uuid.

-**Note:** the correlator middleware should be placed after other middleware.
+**Note:** the correlator middleware should be placed after any other middleware.

 ```javascript
 const correlator = require('express-correlation-id');